 The ride is managed by the Commissaire and ultimately the Event Director.
-Any decision by the Commissaire is final.
+Any decision by the Event Director is final.

 Who can enter?